r-dube/pickingflowers/tibet.md

 Chinese attackers are known to target Tibetans with both Applie IOS and Android malware \[TCL12\].

+### Cloud credential phishing with OAuth
+Cloud credential phishing attemps (say for Gmail login ids and passwords) can be effectively thwarted with the use of two-factor authentication.
+Two-factor authentication has only modest penetration in the Tibetan community (similar to the public at large).
+However, some Tibetan activists do use it.

+Chinese attackers get around the use of a second factor for authentication by tricking users into giving malicious cloud applications permissions to access their gmail account or other data stored in the cloud.
+In one documented case, a Chinese attacker attempted to get a Tibetan activist to click on a link sent to a Tibetan activist via WhatsApp.
+Had the link been clicked, and the prompts on the subsequent screens followed, a malicious cloud based application would have been given OAuth permissions (effectively delegated access) to the activists Gmail account \[TCL12\].

 ### Exfiltration and maintaining persistence

 ### Continuous development of malware and attacks